Returning Home - After Kurtag 2025

 (24 minutes)

-These pieces were written in relation to the tidal movements in an estuary.
-Ideas of reiteration and superimposition are explored by way of using a single melodic motif and placing it in different relationships in terms of pitch and time to reflect the changes in flow, direction and height in regards to the tides.
+These pieces were written in relation to the esturine movements and rhythms.
+Ideas of reiteration and superimposition are explored using a single melodic motif and placing it in different relationships in terms of pitch and time to reflect the changes in flow, direction and height in regards to the tides.

 Tidal Iteration 2 was performed on 6th June 2019 by Plus Minus Ensemble in a workshop at Bath Spa University.